1 D0 N01 0Wn N4rU10, D1dN't y0U Kn0W 1H4t 8Y n0W?

-Among the civilian population of the Elemental Nations there were many thoughts regarding the Hidden Villages that fell across the map, paragons of their respective country's defence.
-Most thought of them as simple settlements, containing garrisons of Shinobi ready to leave at a word's notice from their leader, or Kage when it concerned the major five.
-Others thought of them with scorn or jealousy, regaling accounts of their use of various techniques that made the fighting force so famous; their 'Jutsu'.
-Few however believed them to be simple villages, with a bustling, vibrant life, filled with merchants calling out their wares, children running through the streets or parks and a general hive of activity.
+Among the civilian population of the elemental nations there were many thoughts regarding the Hidden villages that fell across the map.
+Most thought of them as simple settlements, containing garrisons of shinobi ready to leave at a word's notice from their leader.
+Others thought of them with scorn, or jealousy, regaling accounts of their use of techniques that made the fighting force so famous; their 'jutsu'.
+Few however, believed them to be simple villages, with a bustling, vibrant life, filled with merchants calling out their wares, children running through the streets, pervaded by a general hum of activity.

-However, in the case of Konohagakure no Sato of the Land of Fire, that was exactly what it was.
-Shinobi were an ever constant presence of course, so tightly engrained within the ethos of life there, but for the most part they worked in the background.
-Their main presence in the village was in fact the many D-ranked so-called 'missions' that were the bane of a young genin's life.
-The only other place where civilian and Shinobi really met was the academy, squirreled away near the Hokage tower with the ever-present monument of Hokage's past and present looming overhead like a silent vigil.
+In the case of Konohagakure no Sato of Hi no Kuni, that was exactly what it was.
+Shinobi were an everconstant presence of course, so tightly engrained within the ethos of life there.
+For the most part though, they worked in the background.
+Their main presence in the village was in fact the many D-ranked so-called 'missions' that were the bane of a young Genin's life.
+The only other place where civilian and Shinobi really met was the academy, squirreled away near the Hokage tower with the monument of Hokage's past and present looming overhead in their silent vigil.

-Here children were brought at the young age of six to be first introduced to the life of their home's silent guardians.
+Here, children were brought at the young age of six to be first introduced to the life of their home's silent guardians.
 Slowly, over the years, they would not only learn this lifestyle, but adopt it for themselves, training their bodies and minds into the service of the village.
-However in those early years, when their bodies were untrained and their minds still naïve and idle fantasies of rescuing princesses and flamboyant techniques still crowded their thoughts their studies, were far more mundane.
+Of course, in those early years when their bodies were untrained and their minds were filled with idle fantasies of rescuing princesses and flamboyant techniques, their studies were far more mundane.

-However that morning, with the summer sun burning hotly overhead, there was one six year old not in class; first period history.
+That morning, with the summer sun burning hotly overhead, there was one six-year-old not in class.
 Uzumaki Naruto sat on a rooftop that gave him a prime view of the academy, a street away.
-At first glance one might have thought he was skipping the class due to boredom however Naruto was actually incredibly interested in the history of his village.
-They often told tales of the previous Shinobi that had come before them and their rise into fame and power along with the battles that brought them there.
+At first glance, one might have thought he was skipping the class due to boredom.
+They would be wrong.
+Naruto was actually incredibly interested in the history of his village.
+They often told tales of the famous shinobi that had come before them and their rise to fame and power, along with the battles that brought them there.

-When the old man, that Naruto would later come to realise was in fact the Hokage himself, first told him that he would be entering the academy his childish mind had done what so many before had done, conjured up images of death-defying missions, praise from thankful clients and many awesome Jutsu to learn that would make him powerful.
-However unlike many other children that took for granted simple things that Naruto never had, like family, or friendship, there was something he craved far more.
+When the old man, that Naruto would later come to realise was in fact the Hokage himself, first told him that he would be entering the academy, his childish mind had done what so many before had done, conjured up images of death-defying missions, praise from thankful clients and many awesome Jutsu to learn.
+However, unlike many other children that took for granted simple things that Naruto never had, like family, or friendship, there was something he craved far more.

 As a younger child he had loved those rare days when he could walk up to a group of kids playing Ninja and they would allow him to join in.
-However the next day, like clockwork, he would return only to have them turn on him, either running away or telling him to go away.
-He had caught more than a few suspicious or hostile looks from the parents when he approached their children, to the point where he had stopped trying, preferring to sit by himself, listening to their happy cries so that he could close his eyes and just for a while, pretend he was amongst them.
+Unfortunately, the next day, like clockwork, he would return, only to have them turn on him.
+They would either run away or tell him to get lost.
+He had caught more than a few suspicious or hostile looks from the parents when he approached their children, to the point where he had stopped trying, preferring to sit by himself.
+He would listen to their happy cries so that he could close his eyes and, just for a while, pretend he was amongst them.

-There's only so much a young child can take though, which saw the blonde running away from the academy where he was obviously unwanted, just like in the rest of the village.
+There's only so much a young child can take, which saw the blond running away from the academy where he was obviously unwanted, just like in the rest of the village.
 He paused in a lonely street for a few seconds to catch his breath, considering where he should go now.
-A pang of guilt passed through him when he thought of the Ichiraku's; his first thought had been to return to the Ramen stand where he felt so warm and wanted.
-However Teuchi and Ayame had seemed so happy when he told them about the academy; to return there to tell them he had just given up?
+A pang of guilt passed through him when he thought of the Ichiraku's.
+His first thought had been to return to the Ramen stand where he felt so warm and wanted.
+But Teuchi and Ayame had seemed so happy when he told them about the academy; to return there just to tell them he had just given up?
 The idea hurt more than words could describe.

-With a bright grin Naruto burst to his feet with a previously hidden energy, Shibuki-sensei's words about the library flashing through his mind.
-He had told the class it was somewhere they could go to supplement their own learning but Naruto had never bothered with it before as reading was difficult for him.
-However if it helped him become an awesome Shinobi that his classmates would respect and admire he'd try just about anything.
+With a bright grin Naruto burst to his feet with a previously hidden energy.
+Shibuki-sensei's words about the library flashed through his mind.
+He had told the class it was somewhere they could go to supplement their own learning, but Naruto had never bothered with it before as reading was difficult for him.
+If it helped him become an awesome Shinobi that his classmates would respect and admire, he'd try just about anything.
 That was why around ten minutes later he was happily walking out of the building with a stack of books that almost cut off his view of the path in front of him.